My Story: Learning To Cope With CVS And Dry Eyes

 I was very fortunate because I started with perfect vision.

-Before I started experiencing blurriness and discomfort from dry eyes and computer vision syndrome, I could always see perfectly.
+Before I started experiencing blurriness and discomfort from chronic dry eye and using the computer too much, I could always see perfectly.
 In the months just before my problem got so bad I had to get help, I had noticed objects at some distances weren’t as clear as they once were, but I still started in a really good place.

 Having good vision doesn’t save you from computer vision syndrome, however.